Welcoming World Voices in West Hartford: A film festival about the contributions and challenges of new immigrants, refugees and people who cross cultural borders

 - West Hartford Public Schools’ Equity and Diversity Council (EDC)

-To Register and Participate in the Zoom meeting with a filmaker Q @ A:
+To Register and Participate in the Zoom meeting including community conversation and filmmakers Q @ A:

 https://us02web.zoom.us/webinar/register/WN_zqF85sjKRy6-FfesiStneg